gregallensworth/L.TileLayer.Cordova/README.md

 #Methods - Cache Management

 *getDiskUsage(usage_callback)*
-Calculate the disk usage of this L.TileLayer.Cordova instance.
+Calculate the disk usage of all files in the layer's cache folder.
 The _usage_callback_ is passed two parameters: The count of files, and the count of bytes.
+NOTE: This tallies up all tiles in the cache folder, not necessarily those belonging solely to this specific L.TileLayer.Cordova instance.
+See the section about Cache Folders and TileLayer Names.

+*emptyCache(done_callback)*
+Delete all of the files in the layer's cache folder.
+The _done_callback_ is called with two parameters: integer count of the number of files deleted, and integer count of the number of files where deletion failed.
+NOTE: This deletes all tiles in the cache folder, not necessarily those belonging solely to this specific L.TileLayer.Cordova instance.
+See the section about Cache Folders and TileLayer Names.